RafVandelaer/sharepoint-manager/README.md

 ### 🔒 Privacy & Security

 **Sharepointer.be stores ZERO sensitive data:**
-- ✅ **No credentials stored** - You bring your own Azure App Registration
+- ✅ **No credentials on disk** - You bring your own Azure App Registration
+- ✅ **Encrypted session persistence** - Config stored in encrypted cookies (survives server restart)
-- ✅ **No data persistence** - All config & tokens are in-memory only
+- ✅ **Tokens in-memory only** - OAuth tokens never persisted
-- ✅ **Session-based** - Server restart clears all sessions
-- ✅ **Client-side config** - Credentials entered via browser, never saved to disk
+- ✅ **Client-side config** - Credentials entered via browser
 - ✅ **Delegated permissions** - Your own Microsoft Graph token, not shared
 - ✅ **Open source** - Full transparency, audit the code yourself

 **How it works:**
 1. You create an Azure App Registration in your tenant
 2. You enter the credentials in the browser
+3. Your config is encrypted (AES-256-GCM) and stored in a secure cookie
-3. You authenticate via Microsoft OAuth (delegated access)
+4. You authenticate via Microsoft OAuth (delegated access)
-4. The server uses your token to call Microsoft Graph API
+5. The server uses your token to call Microsoft Graph API
-5. No data is stored anywhere - everything is ephemeral
+6. **Server restart?** No problem!
+Your session restores automatically from the encrypted cookie 🎉

 ---

 ## ✨ Features

 - 🔐 **Azure AD Authentication** - Secure delegated login via Microsoft OAuth
+- 🔒 **Persistent Sessions** - Encrypted cookies survive server restarts (no re-login!)
 - 🌐 **Multi-Tenant Support** - Each user brings their own Azure App Registration
 - 📊 **Site Discovery** - Automatically scan all SharePoint sites in your tenant
 - 🗂️ **Version Cleanup** - Bulk deletion of old file versions (with dry-run preview)